pschroedl/leapsound/README.md

-leapFilter
+leapSound
 =========

-Codenamed LeapSound ( internally using the namespace 'ls' ), leapFilter is an implementation of four parallel filters.
-It was inspired by the Z-Plane filters in hardware samplers made by Emu Systems.
-It uses the relatively recent Web Audio API, and Leap Motion Javascript API, and as such, will only run in Google Chrome ( tested on v29.0.1547.76 ).
+Inspired by the Z-Plane filters in hardware samplers made by Emu Systems, leapSound is an implementation of four parallel filters controlled by the Leap Motion Controller, or the on-screen knobs.
+It utilizes the Web Audio API, and Leap Motion Javascript API, and as such, will only run in Google Chrome ( tested on v29.0.1547.76 ).

 The filterbank can be controlled in the 'Z-Plane' manner ( morphing multiple filters in